Q: What resources does the BOKS program offer?

 A: We recommend running a physical assessment via a timed 400 meter run.
 All training and calculating materials you will need to run this simple assessment are available on our Trainer Hub.
 The data from this assessment can be used to show your school administration, parents, sponsor and/or grantors the effectiveness of BOKS.
 Plus, the kids love seeing their improvement in run time over the course of their session!

 Q: What is the Trainer Hub?

 A: The trainer hub is where all of our BOKS resources are located.
 Once you sign up for BOKS and become a BOKS trainer, you will gain access to all the amazing resources we have available to you and your students/community, through the trainer hub.

 Q: How is the Lead Trainer identified?

-A: Parents, teachers and school faculty are encouraged to get involved, but the Lead Trainer needs to have continuous contact with the children and school community.
+A: Parents, teachers and school staff are encouraged to get involved, but the Lead Trainer needs to have continuous contact with the children and school community.
 The Lead Trainer has historically been the BOKS advocate who pitched the program to the school or was identified specifically by the principal as a good candidate for the position.
-The Lead Trainer responsibilities can be broken up into administration and classroom leader if that is helpful for the schools specific situation.
+The Lead Trainer responsibilities can be broken up into administration and classroom leader if that is helpful for the schools specific situation

 Q: Is it hard to manage children with such varying ages altogether in the program?